It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 How much time and effort do you devote to creating your workouts or fine-tuning your nutrition?

-Do you buy apps or software that make your life easier, or do you try to get by with free stuff that you know you won’t actually use?
+Do you buy apps or software that makes your life easier, or do you try to get by with free stuff that you know you won’t actually use?

 Sometimes spending money is the best investment you can make in yourself – because you KNOW that the free option is something you won’t stick with!

-- Although you have a free gym in your apartment complex, pay money to join a gym near work with fitness classes, because you hate working out alone and if you know people are counting on you to show up.
+- Although you have a small room with weights in your apartment complex, pay money to join an outdoor class in a park because you hate working out alone.
+If you know people are counting on you to show up, you’ll more likley work out.

-- Pre-pay for 20 trainer sessions – if you’ve already paid for it and scheduled the workouts, you’ll actually GO.
+- Pre-pay for 20 personal trainer sessions (virtual is okay) – if you’ve already paid for it and scheduled the workouts, you’ll actually DO IT.

 - Decide what to sacrifice.
 It might mean you have to skip movies out or cancel your cable to prioritize a healthy meal service or buy more cookbooks so you never get bored with cooking new healthy meals.